wanatpj/h_blind/README.md

 Extraction of watermark embedded with E_BLIND method on multiple digital pictures.

 ## Objective
 E_BLIND is no longer good way to watermark set of images.
 You can still watermark one or two, but not more with the same watermark.
-Or you can still have the set of watermarks, but do not group pictures with the same watermark.
+You still can have a small set of watermarks, but do not group pictures with the same watermark.

 ## Introduction - motivation for watermarks
 Film production company makes a film.
 They claim that their new movie is